microsoft/azure-iot-developer-kit/docs/_projects/08-shake-shake.md

 last_modified_at: 2017-07-05
 ---

-In this project, you will learn how to use the motion sensor to trigger an event using Azure Functions.
+In this project, you learn how to use the motion sensor to trigger an event using Azure Functions.
 The app will retrieve a random tweet with a #hashtag you have configured in your Arduino sketch.
 The tweet will display on the DevKit screen.

 {% include toc icon="columns" %}